3DTune-In/3dti_AudioToolkit_Examples/example_2_basic_spatialisation_portAudio/README.md

 - projects: project files for Windows (Visual Studio).
 - resources: files needed by the example program to work (HRTF, BRIR and audio files).
 These files must be copied into the same folder as executable file.
-- src: source files of the BasicSpatialisationWithPortaudio example project (`example.cpp` and `example.h`).
+- src: source files of the BasicSpatialisationWithPortaudio example project (`BasicSpatialisationPortAudio.cpp` and `BasicSpatialisationPortAudio.h`).

 How to Build and Run in Windows
 -